Hinduism

 The majority of religious rituals are culturally unusual and even mind-blowing for Westerners, but probably the most culturally unusual thing in Pashupatinath is the specific smell of cremated bodies.
 Unlike any expectation, the smell has nothing in common with the smell of decaying flesh but rather reminds the smell of clabber mixed with different spices.

-Another culturally shocking thing in Pashupatinath is the image of local women clothes downstream the river.
+Another culturally shocking thing in Pashupatinath is the image of local women washing clothes downstream the river.
 The waters of Bagmati contain animal fat because of the ashes of cremated Shiva followers and easily wash the dirt from .
 It is believed that this is how the soap was invented.

 As far as Shiva is considered the patron of animals and all living organisms, monkeys and deers are wandering all around the temple complex on both banks of Bagmati.
 Monkeys are very often unfriendly, they beg for food, snatch things from careless tourists and may even be dangerous.